Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (b) Upon the fulfillment of the conditions in paragraph (a) of this subsection, the consent for adoption may not be revoked unless fraud or duress is proved with respect to any material fact.

-(a) Surrendered to it for the purpose of adoption under ORS 418.270 if compliance is had with the provisions of that section; or
+(a) Surrendered to it for the purpose of adoption under ORS 418.270 (Surrender of child to private child-caring agency) if compliance is had with the provisions of that section;

 (b) Permanently committed to it by order of a court of competent jurisdiction; or

-(c) Surrendered to it for the purpose of adoption under ORS 418.270 by one parent if compliance is had with the provisions of that section and permanently committed to it by a court of competent jurisdiction having jurisdiction of the other parent.
+(c) Surrendered to it for the purpose of adoption under ORS 418.270 (Surrender of child to private child-caring agency) by one parent if compliance is had with the provisions of that section and permanently committed to it by a court of competent jurisdiction having jurisdiction of the other parent.

 (2) The department may consent to the adoption of a child over whom the department has been made guardian under ORS chapter 125.

-(3) Where consent is given under this section, no other consent is required.
+(3) When consent is given under this section, no other consent is required.

-(4) Where consent is given under this section, there shall be filed in the adoption proceeding:
+(4) When consent is given under this section, there shall be filed in the adoption proceeding:

 (a) A certified copy of an order of a court of competent jurisdiction formally and permanently assigning the guardianship of the child to the department or the child-caring agency, or a copy of the surrender of the child from its parent or parents or guardian, or both, as the case may be; and

 (b) Written formal consent by the department or the child-caring agency, as the case may be, to the proposed adoption, showing that sufficient and satisfactory investigation of the adopting parties has been made and recommending that the adoption be granted.
 The consent of the department or the child-caring agency to the proposed adoption may be given by one of its officers, executives or employees who has been authorized or designated by it for that purpose.
-[1957 c.710 §4 (109.312 to 109.329 enacted in lieu of 109.320); 1971 c.401 §5; 1987 c.466 §3; 1995 c.664 §82]
+[1957 c.710 §4 (109.312 (Consent to adoption) to 109.329 (Adoption of person 18 years of age or older or legally married) enacted in lieu of 109.320); 1971 c.401 §5; 1987 c.466 §3; 1995 c.664 §82; 2005 c.22 §86]

-(2) Where consent is given under this section, there shall be filed in the adoption proceeding:
+(2) When consent is given under this section, there shall be filed in the adoption proceeding:

 (a) A certified copy of the court order, or the written authorization from the parent, parents or other person, or both a court order and such written authorization, as the case may be, that enables consent to be given in loco parentis under the law of such other jurisdiction; and

-(2) In determining whether the parent has willfully deserted the child or neglected without just and sufficient cause to provide proper care and maintenance for the child, the court may disregard incidental visitations, communications and contributions.
+(3) In determining whether the parent has willfully deserted the child or neglected without just and sufficient cause to provide proper care and maintenance for the child, the court may:

 (a) There has been a determination by any court of competent jurisdiction that the husband is the father of the child;